 If you expect guests who will need to park on the street, you may contact the City for a guest parking pass by calling (302) 576-3980.
 This is for time-limited, on-street parking only and does not exempt drivers from other parking regulations.
 Be prepared to provide the following: vehicle’s make, color, license plate number, parking location, contact name and phone number.
 You may also contact guestpass@WilmingtonDE.gov.

-GIVING NOTICEPlease remember to give 60 days written notice if you do not wish to renew your lease, as required by the Landlord-Tenant Code.
+Please remember, you must give 60 days written notice, as required by the Landlord-Tenant Code, if you do not wish to renew your lease.
 The notice will be effective the first day of the month following the date notice is given.
 Month to month leases still require 60 days notice.
 Real estate agents at Harrison Properties will begin showing your apartment to prospective tenants.
-You will be given advance notice via cell phone or email for each showing.
+You will be given advance notice via text, cell phone or email for each showing.

-PROTECTING YOUR SECURITY DEPOSITPlease refer to the Security Deposit Addendum of your lease for detailed information regarding deductions to your deposit.
+Please refer to the Security Deposit Addendum for detailed information regarding deductions to your deposit.
 You may not use your security deposit in lieu of your last months rent.
 When you have vacated, a representative of Harrison Properties will inspect the unit.
 You may be present, if you choose.
 Within 20 days from the termination of your lease, we will mail you the Security Deposit Disposition and deposit due you.
-Don’t forget to give us your forwarding address!
+Don’t forget to give us your forwarding address.
 We’d love to stay in touch to help you with your real estate needs in the future!